-What consciousness researchers such as Russell Targ, Stephen Schwartz and others have taken to calling “non-local mind”—a term coined by Dr. Larry Dossey in his 1988 book Recovering the Soul—fits the bill for just such evidence.
+What consciousness researchers such as Russell Targ, Stephan Schwartz and others have taken to calling “non-local mind”—a term coined by Dr. Larry Dossey in his 1988 book Recovering the Soul—fits the bill for just such evidence.

 If it is real, then we might not be surprised if “non-local” mind or consciousness could influence and be influenced by other minds, distant aspects of the universe, or even different moments in time—past, present, or future—without physically-associated connections in between.
 Separation, distance, and duration should have no necessary limiting effect on non-local consciousness.

 Remote viewing (or more accurately, “remote perception”) is one source of evidence for non-local minds.
 Using the faculties of their minds alone, remote viewers obtain perceptions from locations, people, or events thousands of miles distant from them; they collect perceptions from within sealed containers and rooms; and they do this in present, past, and (sometimes even) future time frames.
 What could be more “non-local” than this?